Rohit281k/File_Encrypto/README.md

 # File_Encrypto
 Encrypt and Decrypt files (AES) in Python.

-One can use this to encrypt text,images and mp3 files and it's helpful to encrypt stored passwords or anything which you want to keep secret.
+One can use this to encrypt text, images and mp3 files and it's helpful to encrypt stored passwords or anything which you want to keep secret.
 Just remember the password!!!

 # Getting Started
   Required